XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ![Kannada effect of halant](./typography/halant%20kannada.svg)

-Some scripts will also do more repositioning logic for some vowels, rather than substitutions.
+Some scripts will also do more repositioning logic for some vowels, rather than using glyph substitutions or diacritics.

 ![Tamil k combined with various vowels, stressing repositioning](./typography/vowels%20tamil.svg)